Confused About Nutrition? Here’s What You Should Know

 - Truth: Carbohydrates are the body’s preferred source of energy.

 Not all carbohydrates are created equal.
-There are certain sources (cookies, candy) that provide little nutrition value and deliver high amounts of added sugars, making them suitable for an occasional treat or as part of an intense workout routine.
-On the other end of the spectrum, foods with whole grains (quinoa, brown rice, oats), fruit, and vegetables tend to come along with more fiber and nutrients.
-LUNA® whole nutrition bar is a great snack that captures both ends of the spectrum, providing both complex and simple carbohydrates.
+There are certain sources (cookies, candy) that provide little nutrition value and deliver high amounts of added sugars, making them suitable only for the occasional treat.
+On the other end of the spectrum, foods with whole grains (quinoa, brown rice, oats), fruit and vegetables tend to come along with more fiber and nutrients.
+LUNA® whole nutrition bar provides the best of both worlds with the nutrition you want (like rolled oats and 7-9g of plant-based protein) in flavors you love (like LemonZest® flavor and Chocolate Cupcake).

 - Myth: Fruit is bad because it’s high in sugar.